abossenbroek/GeneralTree/README.md

 ```

 # License
-The GeneralTree package is licensed under the Apache V2.0 license.
+The GeneralTree package is licensed under the GPL V2.0 license.

 # Code of conduct
 Please note that this project is released with a [Contributor Code of